Tai chi tailored for Parkinson's shows promise in small trial

 Summary

-This pilot study tests whether a Parkinson's-specific Tai Chi program can improve movement and non-movement symptoms like fatigue and mood.
-Thirty adults with mild to moderate Parkinson's will either take Tai Chi classes plus usual care or just usual care.
-The goal is to see if the program is practical and helpful, paving the way for a larger study.
+This pilot study tests whether a Parkinson's-specific Tai Chi program can improve movement and non-movement symptoms like balance, fatigue, and mood.
+Thirty adults with mild to moderate Parkinson's will either take Tai Chi classes plus usual care or just usual care for 12 weeks.
+The goal is to see if the program is practical and helpful enough to study in a larger trial.

 Get updates